Fallout 4 (PC) Review

 Review for Fallout 4 on PC

 Every year has its fair share of triple-A titles, yet not all of them carry the same weight.
-Sure, the next Assassin's Creed, Call of Duty, or GTA will make many a gamer happy, but the anticipation for a new addition to Metal Gear, The Legend of Zelda, Metroid, Doom, and so on, is beyond comparison.
-Case in point, Bethesda's ambitious, and much awaited, third trip into post-nuclear USA, Fallout 4; a trip that, for the most part, feels almost identical to previous instalments, although it certainly does add some new goodies and updates to the franchise's standard recipe.
-To be honest, however, and to paraphrase the series' famous quote: Bethesda.
-Bethesda never changes - which means that, in many ways, not only is this just a slightly altered Fallout 3, but most of the later one's problems were carried over.
-Is the end result disappointing, though?
-Thankfully, the answer is: far from it.
+Sure, the next Assassin’s Creed, Call of Duty, or GTA will make many a gamer happy, but the anticipation for a new addition to The Legend of Zelda, Metroid, DOOM, and so on, is beyond comparison.
+Case in point, Bethesda’s ambitious, and much awaited, third trip into post-nuclear USA, Fallout 4; a trip that, for the most part, feels almost identical to previous instalments, although it certainly does add some new goodies and updates to the franchise’s standard recipe.
+To be honest, however, and to paraphrase the series’ famous quote: Bethesda.
+Bethesda never changes - which means that, while this is an improvement in many areas compared to Fallout 3, many problems have been carried over, and some new have been added.
+Surprisingly, and despite its many shortcomings, this is actually very entertaining… just not a very good Fallout game.

 Screenshot for Fallout 4 on PC

-This isn't a technical masterpiece, and why should it be?
-After all, both The Elder Scrolls and the Fallout series were always focused in being the most engrossing time sinks in the industry - and succeed in doing so.
-Furthermore, those expecting another pseudo-gargantuan world can rejoice, since, instead of a big region with lots of forgettable dungeons sprinkled around, there's a POI every 10 or so steps; each unique in design, and each telling a small story through the use of visuals, or terminal logs.
-The only serious flaw in terms of immersion is how easy it is to get lost in all sorts of missions and areas that beg thorough exploring; something that diminishes the urgency of finding the hero's/heroine's child - not to mention some of the storyline's weaknesses, like the anti-climactic endings, or those half-hearted stabs at some scientific/philosophical subjects whose surface barely gets scratched.
-Then again, Bethesda was always a master of world-building, not storytelling.
+This isn’t a technical masterpiece, and why should it be?
+After all, both The Elder Scrolls and the Fallout series were mainly focused in being engrossing time sinks.
+Furthermore, those expecting another pseudo-gargantuan world can rejoice, since, instead of a big region with lots of forgettable dungeons sprinkled around, there’s a POI every 10 or so steps; unique, and obviously handcrafted, with each one telling a small story using visuals or found notes.
+The only serious flaw here is how easy it is to get lost in all that exploration and questing, and in essence forget about your child.
+Yes, the concept of the original still reigns supreme after all these years.

 Screenshot for Fallout 4 on PC